MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/onprem-dr.md

 <sup>2</sup> This depends on your network configuration, if you've a load balancer that can handle diverting traffic to the other environment then the host name can be the same.
 If you're unable to do that, then use a different host name.

-## SQL Server Always-On Availability Configuration
+## SQL Server Always-On Availability configuration

-The business data database (AXDB) should be replicated to the secondary datacenter, typically using [SQL Server Always-On Availability Groups](https://docs.microsoft.com/sql/database-engine/availability-groups/windows/always-on-availability-groups-sql-server?view=sql-server-2016).
+The business data database (AXDB) should be replicated to the secondary data center, typically using [SQL Server Always-On Availability Groups](https://docs.microsoft.com/sql/database-engine/availability-groups/windows/always-on-availability-groups-sql-server?view=sql-server-2016).

 | Database | Replicated |
 |----------|------------|